neftjs/neft/index.coffee.md

 *Object* utils.arrayToObject(*Array* array, [*Function* keyGen, *Function* valueGen, *Object* target = `{}`])
 -------------------------------------------------------------------------------------------------------------

-Translates given *array* into object with keys defined by the *keyGen* and values defined by the *valueGen*.
+This function translates the given *array* into the object with keys defined by the *keyGen* function and values defined by the *valueGen* function.

-Keys are indexes by default.
+Keys are equal array element indexes by default.
-Values are elements by default.
+Values are equal array elements by default.

 *keyGen* and *valueGen* functions are called with element index, element value and given *array*.